christran85-cyber/enterprise-security-operations-lab/README.md

 HTTP/1.1 200 OK
 ```

-The Juice Shop interface was successfully opened in the Kali browser at:
+The Juice Shop interface was successfully accessible from the Kali browser at:

 ```text
 http://10.50.20.100:3000/#/